The KeexyBox project arose from a number of observations:

 - Targeted advertisements can be disconcerting for some people.

 - Recent operating systems are equipped with software which can send personal data collected during their use to third parties.

 - There are an increasing number of connected objects which can send data without visibility for the user.

 - Parental control solutions are often unsophisticated, burdensome, complex to install or incompatible on certain devices.

 How does it work?

-KeexyBox is a software program which requires a Raspberry PI box and which is installed on Raspbian.
+KeexyBox is a software program which requires a Raspberry PI or any Intel/AMD 64bit hardware.
 It constitutes a cut-off point between your devices (computers, tablets, smartphones, etc.) and your router or Internet box.
 KeexyBox acts as a default gateway and DNS server for the devices in your home network.

 It thus intercepts all connections to the Internet to carry out website filtering or to activate browsing via the Tor anonymity network according to connection profiles which you have configured.

 It does not require any installation on your devices because the filtering is carried out by the DNSs, thus allowing HTTPS sites to be filtered while at the same time protecting the KeexyBox users’ privacy.